-FACT: Many foster families have part- or full-time jobs or do not work outside of the home.
-A family must be able to support itself financially outside of foster care payments.
+FACT: A family must be able to support itself financially outside of foster care payments.

 MYTH: People become foster parents just for the money.

 FACT: Foster parents are reimbursed monthly to help meet the essential needs of children placed in their care.
 Foster care payments are intended to cover the needs of the child placed in care.